-- Flexible individualized program that give you the skills to develop or improve your understanding of the Human Resources function. - Prepares you for additional educational opportunities. - Prepare you for the Human Resources Management Association's (HRMA) Certified Human Resources Practitioner (CHRP) exam.
+- Flexible individualized program that gives you the skills to develop or improve your understanding of the human resources function. - Prepares you for additional educational opportunities. - Prepares you for the Human Resources Management Association's (HRMA) Certified Human Resources Professional (CHRP) exam.